zopefoundation/z3c.unconfigure/src/z3c/unconfigure/README.txt

 --------------------------------

 What's a good place to add the ``unconfigure`` directives, you may ask.
-Certainly, the example from above is a not very realistic because both the original directives and the filters are in one file.
+Certainly, the example from above is not very realistic because both the original directives and the filters are in one file.
 What typically happens is that you have some third party package that has much configuration of which you'd like to disable just one or two directives.
 Like this file, for instance:

   >>> cat('lolcat.zcml')